DeeJayTF/95Reasons/README.md

 # 95Reasons
-95 Reasons, why SWT should have an Online-Abgabesystem
+95 Reasons, why SWT should have an Online-Submissionsystem